Double-slit experiment in momentum space: The idea

 To propose a double-slit experiment in momentum space, we select an axis $z$ and assume that each initial electron is a monochromatic superposition of plane waves with equal longitudinal momentum $p_{z}$, equal modulus of the transverse momentum $\varkappa$, but with different azimuthal angles: \be a_i(\vec k_i) \propto \delta(k_{iz}-p_{iz})\delta(|\bk_i| - \varkappa_i) e^{i\ell_i \phi_i}\,,\quad i = 1,2\,. \ee Here and below, transverse vectors are denoted with bold letters.
-Such states are known as Bessel vortex states, or twisted electrons, \cite{review}.
+Such states are known as Bessel vortex states, or twisted electrons, \cite{Bliokh:2007,review}.
 The parameter $\ell$ can be adjusted experimentally and plays the role of approximately conserved orbital angular momentum with respect to the average propagation direction.
-Twisted electrons with energies up to 300 keV are now routinely created and manipulated, and are used as novel probes in microscopy \cite{thesis}.
+Twisted electrons with energies up to 300 keV are now routinely created and are used to gain novel insights into the electron dynamics in external fields, such as an interplay of Larmor and Gouy rotation in longitudinal magnetic field suggested in \cite{Bliokh:PRX} and studied experimentally in \cite{Guzzinati:2013,NatureComm} or the acquisition of phase vortex in the field of an artificial magnetic monopole \cite{monopole}.
+More details on technical aspects of generation and manipulation of the vortex electron beams can be found in \cite{thesis}.

 If the two twisted electrons are brought in collision, they can scatter elastically into a final state with momenta $k_1'$ and $k_2'$.
 Because of momentum conservation, only two plane-wave components with initial momenta $k_{1a}, k_{2a}$ and $k_{1b}, k_{2b}$ lead to this final state.
 The total scattering amplitude is then written as a coherent sum of two plane-wave amplitudes: \be f\propto c_a {\cal M}_a + c_b {\cal M}_b\,,\quad {\cal M}_{a,b} = {\cal M}(k_{1a,b},k_{2a,b};k_1',k_2')\,. \ee These two kinematical configurations correspond to different momentum transfers $q = k_1-k_1'$: $q_a \not = q_b$.
 The coefficients $c_a$ and $c_b$ in (\ref{M-generic-ab}) depend both on the initial wave packets and on the final momenta.
 In particular, by scanning over the allowed region of $k_1'$ and $k_2'$, one can change the relative phase between $c_a$ and $c_b$ and observe a periodically varying intensity pattern in the momentum space.
 The exact position of this pattern in the final-state momentum space is sensitive to the phase difference between ${\cal M}_{a}$ and ${\cal M}_{b}$.
 This is analogous to the intensity stripes seen on a distant screen in the usual double-slit experiment.